-4.2.1.4.3 Needle Valve
+4.2.1.4.2 Needle Valve

-The purpose of the needle valve is to reduce the flow of helium back in the circuit to avoid a rapid change in pressure.
-When the solenoid opens to recharge the circuit from the buffer tank, since it's an ON/OFF valve, it could create sudden change in pressure that affects the compressor.
-Adding the needle valve allows the flow to be controlled to ensure a slow increase in pressure.
+The purpose of the needle valve is to control the flow of helium in and out of the buffer tank to avoid a rapid change in the circuit's pressure.
+When the solenoid opens to recharge the circuit from the buffer tank, since it's an ON/OFF valve, it could create a sudden surge in pressure that could affect the compressor.
+The same is true for releasing overpressure into the buffer tank.
+Adding the needle valve allows the controller to slowly increase or decrease the pressure without overshooting.

-4.2.1.4.4 Buffer Tank
+4.2.1.4.3 Buffer Tank

-The buffer tank is used to store helium gas when the pressure in the circuit reaches the back-pressure regulator set pressure, and to release that pressure back in the circuit when the pressure is getting low.
-The buffer tank is built out of an 80 CF cylinder, and a 350 psig relief valve has been added for safety.
+The buffer tank stores helium gas when the pressure in the supply line reaches the upper limit set in the controller and releases that pressure back into the circuit when the pressure gets below the lower limit.
+The buffer tank is built from an 80 CF cylinder, and a 350 psig relief valve is added for safety.

-4.2.1.4.5 Helium Cylinder and Regulator
+4.2.1.4.4 Helium Cylinder and Regulator

-The helium charge cylinder is of reduced size (shown in Figure 18, next page) to facilitate replacement on the antenna: one person can carry a full bottle.
-The model selected is 60 CF size and is filled with grade 5.5 helium.
+The helium charge cylinder is of reduced size (shown in Figure 17, next page) to facilitate the replacement on the antenna: one person can carry a full bottle.
+The model selected is 60 CF size filled with grade 5.5 helium.

-Figure 18: Picture of the buffer tank on the left and the helium charge cylinder on the right.
+Figure 17: Picture of the buffer tank on the left and the helium charge cylinder on the right.

-The pressure regulator (Figure 19) has to be specifically calibrated for the gas in use (helium) and rated for the cylinder pressure (min 3000 psig), and able to cover the output pressure range we are interested in (100-300 psig).
-The regulator will be set to the recommended helium circuit static pressure (200 psig) to allow the circuit to be charged remotely to that pressure.
+The pressure regulator (Figure 18) has to be specifically calibrated for the gas in use (helium), rated for the cylinder pressure (min 3000 psig), and able to cover the output pressure range we are interested in (100-300 psig).
+The regulator will be set to the recommended helium circuit static pressure (200 psig) to charge the circuit remotely to that pressure.

-Figure 19: Pressure regulator for helium charge cylinder.
+Figure 18: Pressure regulator for helium charge cylinder.

-4.2.1.4.6 Controller
+4.2.1.4.5 Controller

-For ngVLA, the solenoid valves of the pressure regulation circuit will be controlled by the same M&C cryogenic module as the compressor.
+For ngVLA, the solenoid valves of the pressure regulation circuit will be controlled by the M505 utility module and the dedicated electronics ("HPRE" in Figure 15).
 It will allow remote monitoring of the buffer tank pressure and control of the solenoid valves.

-To speed up development of the pressure regulation prototype for the "green antenna," three CLICK modules were assembled to build the controller.
+To speed up the development of the pressure regulation prototype for the "green antenna," three CLICK modules were assembled to build the controller.
 The assembled controller is easy to program and doesn't need to interface with the antenna electronics.
 This solution simplifies installation on the antenna but does not offer remote monitoring and control capability.

-• Power supply: The C0-01AC power supply (Figure 20) with the following specifications were selected: 100-240VAC nominal input, 24VDC nominal output, 1.3A continuous.
+• Power supply: The CO-01AC power supply (Figure 19) with the following specifications were selected: 100-240VAC nominal input, 24VDC nominal output, 1.3A continuous.

-Figure 20: CLICK AC power supply, model C0-01AC.
+Figure 19: CLICK AC power supply, model CO-01AC.

-• Programmable controller: The C0-12DD1E-2-D programmable controller (Figure 21) with the following specifications was chosen to control the solenoid valves: 24DC required, Ethernet and serial ports; discrete input: 4-point, DC; analog input: 4-channel, voltage; discrete output: 4-point, sinking, analog output: 2-channel, voltage.
+• Programmable controller: The CO-12DD1E-2-D programmable controller (Figure 20) with the following specifications was chosen to control the solenoid valves: 24DC required, Ethernet and serial ports; discrete input: 4-point, DC; analog input: 4-channel, voltage; discrete output: 4-point, sinking, analog output: 2-channel, voltage.

-Figure 21: Click PLC, model C0-12DD1E-2-D.
+Figure 20: Click PLC, model C0-12DD1E-2-D.

-• I/O module: The relay output module, model C0-08TR (Figure 22), was selected to drive the solenoid.
+• I/O module: The relay output module, model CO-08TR (Figure 21), was selected to drive the solenoid.
 It has 8 output, nominal voltage 6-240VAC/6-27VDC, relay configuration SPST.

-Figure 22: CLICK relay module C0-08TR.
+Figure 21: CLICK relay module CO-08TR.